FAQs about Counseling

 6. Does anyone else counsel?

 Yes.
 There are others who counsel to a lesser degree and still others who are being trained.
 It is our hope that the number of people trained in counseling will increase.
 In reality everyone counsels every day.
-Each time we give advice, make a suggestion as to how someone might respond to a situation, correct our children or give comfort we are counseling.
+Each time we give advice, make a suggestion as to how someone might respond to a situation, correct our children, or give comfort we are counseling; always working to point people to being like Jesus.
 Our desire is to help people grow in their ability to do this.

 7. Where is the counseling done?

-Most of the counseling is done at the Anselm House, which house the offices of Christ Church and CBC.
+Most of the counseling is done at the Nuart Theater (on Main St.), which house the offices of Christ Church and CBC.

 8. How long do the sessions last?

 The first session usually lasts a little over an hour.
-Subsequent sessions run slightly less than one hour.
+Subsequent sessions run slightly less than an hour.

 9. How many sessions does counseling usually last?